GUIDING PRINCIPLES

 2.1 Students will gain a strong grasp of classical and contemporary criminological theories.

-Students will gain facility with criminological research methods.
+Goal 3: Students will gain exposure and facility with social scientific research methods.

 Specific Objectives:

-3.6 Students will become aware of ethical concerns related to the conduct of research.
+3.2 Students will learn about ethical concerns related to the conduct of criminological research.

 Specific Objectives: